 Cobblers & Crisps

-I'm a big fan of warm fruit cobbler with vanilla ice cream on top!
-While teaching healhty cooking at St Andrew's Cafe, it was common to have a seasonal, fruit crisp on the menu with a reduced fat ice cream or yogurt on top.
-The crisp generally had less butter and additional, toasted walnuts and seeds.
-We would also serve a smaller size to reduce calories.
+St Andrew's Cafe at the CIA, often served a seasonal, fruit crisp on the menu with low fat ice cream or yogurt on top.
+The crisp generally had less butter and additional, toasted walnuts and seeds in the topping.
+We served a smaller size portion to reduce calories.
+The guests loved the crisps!

-I like to grow blueberries, strawberries, gooseberries, currants, rhubarb etc.. in my yard.
-The birds usually let us harvest a little and I enjoy baking with the ripe fruit.
+I grow blueberries, strawberries, gooseberries, currants, rhubarb etc.. in my yard.
+I use the fruit wood for smoking in my Big Green Egg.

-When I use cook with rhubarb, I try to pick younger, thinner stalks so I don't need to peel them.
-If I wait and pick the fat, juicy stalks, I carefully peel the outer layer, slice thinly and always add something sweet-rhubarb is quite sour.
+When I cook with rhubarb, I try to pick younger, thinner stalks so I don't need to peel them.
+If I wait and pick the fat, juicy stalks, I carefully peel the outer layer, slice the stalks thinly and always add something sweet-rhubarb is quite sour.

 Prep Time: 30 min